BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

    * #6: [Paul Proves His Proficiency with Improved Privacy (Herd Privacy with Non-Correlation)](Educational.md#6-paul-proves-proficiency-with-improved-privacy-herd-privacy-with-non-correlation)
    * #7: [Burton Bank Avoids Toxicity (Herd Privacy with Selective Correlation)](Educational.md#7-burton-bank-avoids-toxicity-herd-privacy-with-selective-correlation)

-_The Danika Kaschak examples in #1 through #3 are drawn directly from [07-Elision-Example](https://github.com/BlockchainCommons/envelope-cli-swift/blob/master/Docs/7-VC-ELISION-EXAMPLE.md), one of the documents for the [Envelope-CLI app](https://github.com/BlockchainCommons/envelope-cli-swift).
-The Burton Bank example is drawn from a use case in a [Selective Disclosure white paper](https://github.com/WebOfTrustInfo/rwot11-the-hague/blob/master/draft-documents/selective-correlation.md) in process from Rebooting the Web of Trust XI._
+_The Danika Kaschak examples in #1 through #3 are drawn directly from [VC Ellision Example](https://github.com/BlockchainCommons/bc-envelope-cli-rust/blob/master/docs/VCElisionExample.md), one of the documents for the [Envelope-CLI app](https://github.com/BlockchainCommons/bc-envelope-cli-rust/tree/master).
+The Burton Bank example is drawn from a use case in an unfinished [Selective Disclosure white paper](https://github.com/WebOfTrustInfo/rwot11-the-hague/blob/master/draft-documents/selective-correlation.md) from Rebooting the Web of Trust XI._

 ## Part One: Official Credentials